 - FTMP introduction package including the FTMP PowerPoint presentation and the FTMP brochure to introduce the FTMP strategy and the Operational Guide in-country.

 - The FTMP toolbox, with tools that can be used in the different stages of the FTMP implementation.

 Here you find the course materials from the FTMP workshop and the Contact Investigation post graduate at the UNION Conference 2018:

-- Workshop “Find and treat people with TB who are missed by routine health systems”
+- Workshop “Strategic case finding: find and treat people with tuberculosis who are missed by routine health systems“

-- Post graduate course “How to perform contact Investigation”
+- Post graduate course “How to perform contact investigations”